rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 Display:

-- Should retain the basic layout and remain responsive on all screen sizes.
+- Must retain the basic layout and remain responsive on all screen sizes.
-- Should have the central title "REGISTER"
+- Must have the central title "REGISTER"
 - Central card panel form should display.
 - Username input with icon and placeholder "Please enter a username - between 5 and 12 characters"
 - Password input with icon and placeholder "Please enter a password - between 5 and 12 characters"
 - Central "REGISTER" button.
-- Below card panel centrally should read "Already Registered?
-Login Here" and the "Login Here" text should display as a link.
+- Below card panel centrally must read "Already Registered?
+Login Here" and the "Login Here" text must display as a link.

  <details>
 <summary>Register Screenshot (Click for image)</summary>